-Ticks and Disease
+Ticks and Disease in Kentucky

-by Michael F. Potter, Extension Entomologist
+by Lee Townsend & Michael F. Potter, Extension Entomology

 University of Kentucky College of Agriculture